Read Together · inkwool · Read Together · inkwool.com

 Be in the first room.

-We're looking for 10–20 founding readers and book clubs who want to help shape what inkwool becomes.
-If that's you — this is the moment we want you in.
+We're looking for 10–20 founding readers who want to shape what inkwool becomes.
+Book clubs, reading groups, friends who share books.
+If that's you — this is the moment.

 Phase 01